CSALabsAutomation/azure-synapse-query-layer-labs/steps/02_analyze-data-using-serverless-pools/documentation.md

 ### Steps to generate secret key(will be used in Exercise later)

    1. In the resource group click on the raw storage account name.
-Also note down the raw storage account name for further references

    2. Select **container** from the left side navigation and click on **Raw**.